jtaylor-cloud/Mr.FractionFactory/README.md

 1. **The Repackaging Line** — improper ↔ mixed numbers; the leftover pieces *are* the remainder
 2. Finding the GCF — the Euclidean machine
 3. **The Mixing Line** — adding and subtracting.
 Combining fails first, which is how the common denominator earns its existence
+4. **The Hundred Mould** — percent as a denominator, not an operation
-4. Multiplying Fractions — read the grid
+5. Multiplying Fractions — read the grid
-5. **The Measuring Line** — division as measurement ("how many of these fit inside that?"), then why you flip
+6. **The Measuring Line** — division as measurement ("how many of these fit inside that?"), then why you flip

-## The repeating-decimal thread
+**Division Workshop** *(optional, reachable from any machine that needs it)*

+1. **What's Left Over** — share things into groups and meet the remainder as the bit that genuinely will not fit
+2. **Bring Down a Zero** — swap each leftover for ten smaller pieces and keep dividing

+The workshop is deliberately outside both bays.
+A confident student never opens it; a struggling one reaches it from a **🔧 Shaky on division?** button inside the Dividing Machine, the Repackaging Line, the Measuring Line, or Station 04's Remainder Belt.
+It remembers which bay and step they came from — or which station — and hands them back there when they finish.

+## One rule, three forms

+The site's spine is that a fraction, its decimal, and its percent are one number, and that a single rule governs all three.

+- **A fraction is a division.** The bar means divide.
+Run it and you get the decimal.
+- **A percent is a denominator.** "Per cent" means *per hundred*, so a percent is the same fraction re-cut into a mould of 100 — not a calculation.
+- **The same rule decides both.** A denominator built only from **2s and 5s** gives a decimal that stops, because 10 = 2 × 5.
+And **100 = 2 × 2 × 5 × 5**, so that identical rule decides whether the percent is clean.
+A fraction with a repeating decimal has a repeating percent for exactly the same reason — verified across every fraction with a denominator below 100.

-Repeating decimals run through the whole site rather than sitting in one lesson:
+Repeating decimals then run through the whole site rather than sitting in one lesson:

-- **Correct notation everywhere.** A repeating decimal renders with a proper vinculum — `0.416` with a bar over the 6, not `0.4167`.
-The bar covers only the digits that actually repeat.
+- **Correct notation everywhere.** A repeating decimal renders with a proper vinculum, and the bar covers only the digits that actually repeat.
-- **Station 01** teaches *that* it happens and the rule that predicts it: denominators built only from 2s and 5s terminate, because 10 = 2 × 5.
+- **Station 01** teaches *that* it happens and the 2s-and-5s rule that predicts it.
 - **Station 04's Remainder Belt** teaches *why* it is unavoidable.
-A crate carries each remainder to a stamper; if the remainder is not zero, a return chute sends it back and the machine runs again.
-On a repeating decimal it physically cannot stop — the student has to shut it down.
+A crate carries each remainder to a stamper; if the remainder is not zero, a return chute sends it back.
+On a repeating decimal the machine physically cannot stop — the student has to shut it down.
 It prints the real long division as it goes.
 - **Challenge 9 (Stamp the Bar)** assesses the skill students actually fail: placing the bar over exactly one period, starting where the repeat truly starts.

 ## Design priorities

 - **Dyslexia-friendly first.** [Atkinson Hyperlegible](https://fonts.google.com/specimen/Atkinson+Hyperlegible) throughout, generous spacing, high contrast, left-aligned body text, and plain-language explanations.
+- **Let it fail first.** The Mixing Line refuses to add 1/4 and 1/6 and shows the mismatched pieces, so the common denominator is discovered as a solution to a problem the student just hit.
+The Dividing Machine makes you call it before it runs.
+- **Discovery is withheld, not announced.** The Sevenths Wheel will not tell you the pattern until you have checked all six.
 - **Dialogue does real work.** Mr. Fraction runs on a small learner model built only from what a student actually does — which fractions they explore, how many terminating versus repeating cases they meet, their prediction accuracy.
-Lines are chosen to fit where they are, and probes are computed from their own history ("Everything you have tried has stopped neatly.
-Try 1/6 — what will it do?").
+Probes are computed from their own history.
 After repeated wrong answers he narrows the question, then states the rule outright rather than asking a fifth riddle.
-- **Discovery is withheld, not announced.** The Sevenths Wheel will not tell you the pattern until you have checked all six.
-The Dividing Machine makes you call it before it runs.
-- **Visuals are the lesson, not decoration.** The Station 01 lesson grid deliberately mirrors the Station 03 operations tool, so students practice on the exact visual they were taught with.
-- **Pedagogical accuracy is non-negotiable.** The multiplication area model uses a dynamic multi-unit grid so improper fractions are handled correctly, instead of falsely teaching that products are always smaller.
+- **Pedagogical accuracy is non-negotiable.** The multiplication area model uses a dynamic multi-unit grid so improper fractions are handled correctly.
 There is exactly one long-division implementation in the file, shared by every machine that needs it.

 ## Accessibility notes

 - The repeating-decimal bar is drawn with a CSS `border-top`, **not** the Unicode combining overline (U+0305), which renders inconsistently across fonts and is mangled by screen readers.
-The visual form is `aria-hidden`, with a spoken form supplied alongside ("zero point four one, six repeating").
+The visual form is `aria-hidden`, with a spoken form supplied alongside.
 - Interactive controls prefer **▲▼ buttons over drag-and-drop** for touch and Chromebook reliability.
 Challenge 1 still offers drag, implemented with pointer events so it works with mouse and touch alike.
-- Colour is never the only signal: cut lines, fills and stripes are chosen to differ in lightness as well as hue.
+- Colour is never the only signal: fills and cut lines differ in lightness as well as hue.

+## Mobile

+- Station 03's controls stack below 700px — the label moves above the slider, which previously left the slider about 3px wide on a 320px phone.
+- Every numeric field opens the right keypad: `inputmode="numeric"` for whole numbers, `inputmode="decimal"` for the decimal and percent boxes.
+- Station 03 gained typed number entry for whole numbers, denominator and numerator, so nobody has to tap a 5px cell.
+- Page gutters tighten below 600px, and `@media (pointer: coarse)` puts a 40px minimum on small controls.

 ## Tech